WildernessLabs/Meadow.Core/README.md

 ## Work in Progress

 `Meadow.Linux` is currently an *Beta* product with several core features that are not yet implemented.
 Details are available in the [Issues Tab](https://github.com/WildernessLabs/Meadow.Linux/issues) and the source.

+## Running Meadow.Linux under Windows

+`Meadow.Linux` can be run on Windows 11 using WSL2.
+Since a PC has no GPIOs or hardware busses, it requires the `Meadow.Simulation` platform.